DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 Since CentOS uses `systemd` and supposes that the process with ID 1 is always `systemd`, running a single process inside a CentOS container comes with a range of quirks explained in the [dumb-init documentation](https://github.com/Yelp/dumb-init).
-One important aspect is that affected containers without `dumb-init` ignore process signals like `SIGTERM`.
-The Docker client "solves" this by killing the container process if the stop command times out but other pieces of software tend to get confused if processes ignore common signals.
+One important aspect is that affected containers without `dumb-init` tend to misbehave with respect to process signals, especially `SIGTERM` used for graceful process shutown.
+The Docker client "solves" this by killing the container process if the stop command times out but other pieces of software tend to get confused if processes misbehave.

 Hence, while it's absolutely possible to run the DHCP server directly using the command given above, it's just good practice to add `dumb-init` for proper signal handling.
 The Dockerfile contains the instructions to install